ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 different, the majority of things are the same for both the iPod and Sansa.
-Keep in mind that all documentation is written for the iPod and thus not everything will also apply/work for the Sansa (you will have to experiment a bit as I do not have a Sansa myself and thus cannot provide proper support for it).
-See Install-Sansa.txt for Sansa-specific instructions.
+Keep in mind that all documentation is written for the iPod and thus not everything will also apply/work for the Sansa.
+The Sansa port is still being worked on, so the general framework may change many times.
+If you still want to try installing ZeroSlackr on your Sansa e200, see Install-Sansa.txt for Sansa-specific instructions.

 The core of the system is the ZeroSlackr Framework, consisting of a modified kernel, a modified,